acebuddyteam/gargula/README.md

 #  Gargula

-Gargula display information for Git status, Git branch and more color to the terminal
+Gargula display, Git status, Git branch and more color to the terminal

 <h2>Gargula includes only the important data for the ps1:</h2>